-Try a Cruise for a Family Reunion
+Awesome Cruise For Family Reunion

 Looking back, the first thing I should have done was to sit down and enjoy a nice glass of Sherry to calm my nerves.
 However, I called the travel agent office where we had previously booked cruises and discovered the girl we had dealt with previously had moved out of state.
 So, Linda would be our new travel agent.

-I put everyone’s name who said they were going on the cruise in Microsoft Office Excel.
+I put everyone’s name who said they were going on the cruise in the Microsoft Office Excel program.
 That did work well to keep track of who paid what and when.
 We wanted to go as soon as all of the children were out of school for the year.
 What we did not realize is we would be on board on July 4th.
 That was a big mistake!

 Advantages to booking a group

 We booked early enough so we had several months to make periodic payments which made things easier for some of the family.
-It was all worked out but like most families I had to push some of them a bit to be on time with their payments which became time consuming.
+It was all worked out but like most families, I had to push some of them a bit to be on time with their payments, which became time-consuming.

 Help!
-We need Rooms Close Together
+We Need Rooms Close Together

 As the cruise date got closer, and we had all paid our money, I discussed room assignments with Linda very frequently.
 We had this conversation initially but she was not living up to our agreement.
 I needed one disabled room, and two of the rooms were to have a cot for a child.

 If you have never been on a cruise, you seem to do an incredible amount of walking considering you are on a ship.
 One time Linda called and said the only rooms she could get were on the second deck from the bottom in the back of the ship or we could not all be together.
 She came up with some other unsuitable areas as well.
 This is when something stronger than Sherry would have been helpful!

-Fun While Crusing
+Fun While Cruising

 The cruise was so much fun and each person was able to attend those activities suited for their age and physical abilities.
 The food was wonderful and the entertainment was good.
 However, we had a few little mishaps.
 My nephew brought vodka in mineral water bottles and he tends to get a bit loud when drinking.
 Several of the people won’t win awards at Karaoke singing either, but we had a blast overall.

-You never knew when you would see a relative on any given deck or time and we spent a lot quality time together as a family.
+You never knew when you would see a relative on any given deck or time and we spent a lot of quality time together as a family.
 I was snapping off pictures left and right.
 I have all these lovely pictures, thanks to my Nikon Coolpix, which I use as a screen saver on my computer to remember all the laughs and wonderful memories.
 It was worth all the hassle.
-However, I will pass the baton as the coordinator if we every plan something like that again, and we have changed travel agencies!
+However, I will pass the baton as the coordinator if we ever plan something like that again, and we have changed travel agencies!